starvingarden/arch/README.md

 # ToDo

+- [x] btrfs filesystem with automatic snapshots, cleanup, and rollback
+- [x] full disk encryption
+- [x] swap with hibernation capabilities
+- [x] RAID1 capabilities if user wishes
+- [x] will not interfere with operating systems installed on other disks
 - [ ] get disk serial number with lsblk -o name,serial (user should use this to physically label cable/disks osdisk0, etc.)
 - [ ] use persistent block device naming for initramfs and grub configuration
 - [ ] run a script every so often to check battery level and charging status and hibernate if necessary